-Shock treatment can kill: Clinical trial shows how 'standard' procedure results in children's deathsMarch 13th, 2013 in Other /
+Shock treatment can kill: Clinical trial shows how 'standard' procedure results in children's deathsMarch 13, 2013 in Medicine & Health / Other

 Results from the Fluid Expansion as Supportive Therapy (FEAST) trial in East Africa show that children who are given fluid to treat shock have an increased risk of death due to cardiovascular collapse at 48 hours.
 These findings in BioMed Central's open access journal BMC Medicine challenge the generally held idea that early and rapid reversal of shock by fluid resuscitation translates into longer-term survival benefits.

 The FEAST trial was conducted in six African hospitals across Kenya, Tanzania and Uganda without intensive care facilities.
 It included 3000 children with shock caused by conditions including sepsis and malaria but excluded children with gastroenteritis, burns, who had undergone surgery or had severe malnutrition.
 All the children in the trial received standard treatments, depending on their illness including antibiotics, antimalarials, anticonvulsants, glucose or whole blood if anemic, but were randomly assigned to receiving fluid resuscitation or to a control group without fluid resuscitation.

 Prof Kathryn Maitland, from the Wellcome Trust Centre for Clinical Tropical Medicine at Imperial College London, who led this study explained, "The children who were given this treatment (boluses) initially responded well compared to the control group.
 However, this did not translate into a better recovery at 48 hours - more children died in the group receiving boluses.
 The main cause of death, rather than fluid overload, was cardiovascular collapse."